Local History & Genealogy Digital Exhibits

 Digitized historic photographs, advertisements, texts & more from our unique collections.
 Examples include: African-American Community Leaders, Casual Dining in Champaign-Urbana, Champaign County Homes, 1838-1920, Chanute: Daily Life on the Rantoul AFB, and many more.

 We have over 250 oral histories with topics that cover the length and breadth of the history of Champaign County and its communities.
-Richly represented within the collection is stories of rural life, and experience of the African American community.
+Richly represented within the collection are stories of rural life, and experiences of the African American community.
 Additionally, many recordings and their corresponding transcripts (when available) have been digitized and made available online.

-These projects feature extensive content from the Champaign County Historical Archives.
+These projects feature content from the Champaign County Historical Archives.

 Each year CMS celebrates Forum Week, where they suspend their normal curriculum and the entire school focuses on a single topic.
 The topic for 2016 was podcasting.
 The finished podcasts are entirely student-created: the girls researched their topics, conducted interviews, wrote scripts, composed music, and recorded and edited the final podcasts.
 The groups created podcasts about 6 historically-significant local organizations: Champaign County Historical Museum, Courier Cafe, Common Ground Food Co-Op, League of Women Voters of Champaign County, Capoeira Angola Center, and First United Methodist Church of Urbana.

 Explore CU is a free web and mobile platform about the arts, culture, and history of Champaign-Urbana and its surrounding area.
 Developed by the University Library at the University of Illinois Urbana-Champaign.

 Discover over 170 years of African American history in Champaign County through stops along the trail.
 From historic churches to self-made individuals, you’ll discover powerful stories of African Americans and the rich history of building community in Champaign County.